leoreeves/projects/README.md

 ## [Geolocation Weather App](https://leoreeves.github.io/projects/geolocation-weather-app/)

-Minimal app built for Free Code Camp, it displays the local weather for the user based on browser geolocation.
+Simple weather app built for Free Code Camp, it displays the local weather for the user based on browser geolocation.

 Built using: